DataDog/documentation/content/en/security/_index.md

 Cloud Security Management includes [Misconfigurations][11], and [Threats][12].
 To learn more, check out the dedicated [Guided Tour][13].

+{{< img src="security/csm/csm_overview.png" alt="The Security Inbox on the Cloud Security Management overview shows a list of prioritized security issues to remediate" width="100%">}}

-To get started with Datadog Security, navigate to the [Setup & Configuration][9] section in the Datadog app, which has detailed information for single or multi-configuration, or follow the getting started sections below to learn more about each area of the platform.
+To get started with Datadog Security, navigate to the [**Security** > **Setup**][9] page in Datadog, which has detailed information for single or multi-configuration, or follow the getting started sections below to learn more about each area of the platform.

 ## Further Reading